learninglab-dev/the-resources/data/work/realityLab-unity-scripting-tutorials.md

 **[KEYBOARD]**

-**[Change Object Size with Arrow Keys.](https://www.youtube.com/watch?v=NaKjmQqp5uA&feature=youtu.be)** Make an object grow or shrink by pressing the arrow keys.

-**Spawn Object with Space Bar.** Make an object appear in the scene when the space bar is pressed - in this case, a growing tower of neatly stacked cubes.

 **[MOUSE]**

-**Change Object Color on Mouse Click.** Make an object change color when you click the mouse.

 **[COLLISION]**

-**Play Sound on Collision with Object.** Get Unity to play a sound effect, dialogue clip, song, etc. when your controller runs into an object or zone in the game world.

 ## Other Resources
 **[The Unity Scripting Troubleshooter.](https://harvard.az1.qualtrics.com/jfe/form/SV_0Drc0IHiLqermkt)** Code not working?
 Work through your problem with the aid of this troubleshooting tool to catch the most common kinds of coding errors.